trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Import the config file to WireGuard (import from file option).

-## Configure WireGuard with `Adguard/Unbound/Cloudflare`
+## Configure WireGuard with `Adguard & Dns security`

-`ADVICE:`_I think it do not make much of a difference to use DoT/DoH with WireGuard security protocols.
+`ADVICE:`_I think it might not make much of a difference to use DoT/DoH/oDoH with WireGuard security protocols.
 Though from my experience and in forums, it does not seem to cause any issues using them together.
-Mainly do this for adblocking with a VPN on public networks._
+Mainly this is to achieve adblocking with a VPN on public networks._

  * In WireGuard app, select your tunnel name and select edit (pencil on top right)